Lee Aaker

-Lee William Aaker (September 25, 1943 – April 1, 2021) was an American child actor, producer, carpenter, and ski instructor known for his appearance as Rusty of "B-Company" in the 1950s television program The Adventures of Rin Tin Tin.
+Lee William Aaker (September 25, 1943 – April 1, 2021) was an American former child actor, producer, carpenter, and ski instructor known for his appearance as Rusty of "B-Company" in the 1950s television program The Adventures of Rin Tin Tin.
 He was the final surviving cast member of the series.
 In 1952, Aaker appeared in Desperate Search with Howard Keel and Keenan Wynn.

 Early years

 Aaker was born to DeForest LeRoy Aaker and Dorothy Dean Baker.
 His mother later married Myles Wilbour in Los Angeles on January 19, 1951.
 She was the owner of a Los Angeles dance school.
 (Another source says that she "ran a children's theatre academy" and that when Aaker was 4, she had him "singing and dancing at local clubs.")
 Lee Aaker had an elder brother, Dee Aaker (born 1941), also a child actor.

 Film

 Aaker appeared on television as a young child, and landed uncredited roles in motion pictures beginning at age eight, in films such as The Greatest Show on Earth (1952) and High Noon (1952).
 He quickly moved to featured status by the end of that year.
 He played the kidnapped "Red Chief" in a segment of the film O. Henry's Full House (1952) and another kidnap victim as the son of scientist Gene Barry in The Atomic City (1952).
 In 1953, Aaker co-starred in the John Wayne western classic Hondo (1953), as the curious blond son of homesteader Geraldine Page.
 He also appeared in other film styles such as the film noir thriller Jeopardy (1953) with Barbara Stanwyck, the horse opera drama Arena (1953) with Gig Young, and the comedies Mister Scoutmaster (1953) with Clifton Webb and Ricochet Romance (1954) with Marjorie Main.